Socionics: Socionics as an academic discipline

-Ukraine, Bulgaria, and Romania, have published or commissioned a number of textbooks and monographs on socionics, or on psychology, pedagogy and management, which socionics and its methods are devoted to specific topics.

 Areas of research include educational socionics, sociological socionics, aviation socionics, library socionics, technical socionics, linguistic socionics, penitentiary socionics, and socionics in other subject areas.

 Socionics is used in education, not only as a tool for teachers to manage the learning process, but also as a basis for the development and improvement of education and training.
 Bogdanova claim that a teacher holding socionic knowledge and technologies can consciously collaborate with others and improve professional efficiency.
 Targeted use of intertype relations helps intensify the didactic process, increase the motivation of students.
 Socionics is also used to assess the individual psychological and personal qualities to forecast the success of employee career.

 Izmailova and Kiseleva found socionics interesting to be applied in advertising and marketing, because it allows you to explain the reasons for the behavior of consumers.

 Socionics is a tool for the study of personality and creativity of the writer, the typology of the characters in his works.
 The method of linguistic-socionic modeling proposed by L. M. Komissarova, used for analysis of individual lexicon of language personality.
 A translation of socionic characteristics in verbal ones is called the "method of linguistic-socionic modeling" and widely used.

 Socionic methods have been proposed for the modeling of information processes in the "human-machine" systems, and practically used to model systems "aircraft operator" in pilots' training, and other similar areas.

 Due to the variety of applications of socionics, its concepts and information models, in the 1990s, Bukalov proposed to distinguish socionics of personality, or differential socionics, and generalized, more abstract integral socionics.
 Bukalov believes that the concept of information metabolism, cybernetic modeling and general systems theory extends beyond of psychology and sociology, and consider the relationship of technical information devices, and the types of information human interactions as operator with various technical and electronic management systems of major industries, including chemical, nuclear power stations, complex computer complexes with adaptive tunable to a specific operator interfaces.

-Propagation of socionics

-International Institute of Socionics lists a number of academic publications on socionics in English in peer-reviewed journals.
-Since 2000 socionics as a scientific discipline and a field of research has been recognized in Russia and Ukraine.